 Eclampsia is most commonly seen four weeks after delivery although it can happen earlier or later than this.

 - Neuromuscular irritability such as nervousness, whiskers twitching, facial rubbing, tetany (involuntary muscle contractions)

 - Loss of appetite

 Your veterinarian will perform a complete physical examination of your cat and obtain a medical history from you.
-Baseline tests including biochemical profile which will reveal lower than normal calcium levels.
+Baseline tests including biochemical profile will reveal lower than normal calcium levels.
 That along with a recent history of pregnancy/birth will provide a diagnosis of eclampsia in your cat.